fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 ### Other docker commands

 Now that we have Node installed in the container we can execute JavaScript in the container!
 Let's create a new image from the container.
 The _commit <i>CONTAINER-ID-OR-CONTAINER-NAME</i> <i>NEW-IMAGE-NAME</i>_ will create a new image that includes the changes we have made.
-You can use _container diff_ to check for the changes between the original image and container before doing so.
+You can use _docker diff_ to check for the changes between the original image and container before doing so.

 ```bash
 $ docker commit hopeful_clarke hello-node-world